princessetowe/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 6: A script that creates a directory name my_first_directory in the /tmp directory Task 7: A script that moves betty from /tmp/ to /tmp/my_first_directory Task 8: A script that deletes the file betty
+Task 9: A script that deletes the directory my_first_directory Task 10: A script that changes working directory to the previous one